First Air Flight 6560

 First Air Flight 6560 was a domestic charter flight that crashed on landing at Resolute, Nunavut, Canada, on 20 August 2011.
 Of the 15 people on board, 12 were killed and the remaining three were severely injured.
-The Boeing 737-200 of First Air was operating a service from Yellowknife, Northwest Territories, when it struck a hill in cloud near Resolute Bay Airport.
+The Boeing 737-200 of First Air was operating a service from Yellowknife, Northwest Territories, when it struck a hill obscured by clouds near Resolute Bay Airport.

 The subsequent investigation found that a late initiation of the descent, the inadvertent partial disengagement of the autopilot during final approach, a drift in the aircraft compass system and poor communication between the flight crew resulted in the aircraft drifting significantly off course from the final approach path, descending into the ground moments after the crew initiated a go-around.

 History of the flight

-Flight 6560 had departed from Yellowknife Airport at 09:40 CDT (14:40 UTC) on 20 August for a flight to Resolute Bay Airport carrying 11 passengers, 4 crew members and freight.
+Flight 6560 had departed from Yellowknife Airport at 09:40 Central Daylight Time (14:40 Coordinated Universal Time (UTC)) on 20 August for a flight to Resolute Bay Airport carrying 11 passengers, 4 crew members and freight.
 Captain Blair Rutherford was designated as pilot flying for the segment, and First Officer David Hare as the pilot monitoring.
 The flight was to be conducted in accordance with instrument flight rules.
 Reports received shortly after take-off indicated deteriorating weather at Resolute, but the crew agreed that the flight should not divert.

 After an uneventful flight and initial descent, at 11:38 the aircraft made its final turn to line up with Resolute Airport's runway 35 (see runway naming), and the crew reported to be 10 NM away from it.
 While descending in cloud, however, instead of following the localizer signal along the runway's track, the aircraft settled on a track roughly parallel and to the east of the runway centreline.

 At 11:41, as the crew initiated a go-around, Flight 6560 collided with terrain abeam the runway approximately 1 NM to the east, breaking up into three main sections.
 An intense post-crash fire consumed most of the centre section.

 Both pilots, two flight attendants and eight passengers were killed in the impact.
 Three passengers survived with severe injuries.
-Rescue operations were carried out by Canadian Forces temporarily stationed at Resolute as part of the 2011 Operation Nanook military exercise, which happened to focus on a major air disaster as main training scenario.
+Rescue operations were carried out by Canadian Forces temporarily stationed at Resolute as part of the 2011 Operation Nanook military exercise, which coincidentally used a simulated remote aircraft crashing as one of two main training scenarios.